 - Vitamins and minerals

 - Aroma therapy

 Graduates of this degree can find work in number of different industries.
 Here are a few popular career options:

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected job growth of 13%, faster than the average for all occupations, for fitness trainers and instructors in general from 2012-2022.
-As of May 2014, the BLS reported a median annual salary of $34,980 for fitness trainers and aerobics instructors.
-The BLS did not report statistics specifically for entrepreneurs, acupuncturists, or nutrition consultants.
-Dietitians and nutritionists, who are required to be licensed or certified in most states, can expect job growth of 21% from 2012-2022, the BLS reported.
-The median annual salary for dietitians and nutritionists as of May 2014 was $56,950.
+The U.S. Bureau of Labor Statistics (BLS) projected job growth of 13%, about as fast as the average for all occupations, for fitness trainers and instructors from 2018-2028.
+As of May 2018, the BLS reported a median annual salary of $39,820 for fitness trainers and aerobics instructors.
+The BLS did not report statistics specifically for entrepreneurs, acupuncturists or nutrition consultants.
+Dietitians and nutritionists, who are required to be licensed or certified in most states, can expect job growth of 11% from 2018-2028, the BLS reported.
+The median annual salary for dietitians and nutritionists as of May 2018 was $60,370.

-There are many options for advanced education for graduates of this degree.
-Graduates might earn advanced degrees in areas such as, holistic medicine, dietetics and exercise science.
-Popular graduate programs in holistic care include the holistic health studies graduate certificate, Master of Science (M.S.) in Holistic Nutrition and Doctor of Philosophy (Ph.D.) in Holistic Nutrition.
+There are many options for advanced education for graduates of a bachelor's program in holistic nutrition.
+Graduates might earn advanced degrees in areas such as holistic medicine, dietetics and exercise science.
+Popular graduate programs in holistic care include a holistic health studies graduate certificate, Master of Science (M.S.) in Holistic Nutrition and Doctor of Philosophy (Ph.D.) in Holistic Nutrition.

 Bachelor's degree programs in holistic care offer students the opportunity to become leaders in the industry of holistic health.
 Not only do graduates of these programs go on to become acupuncturists or yoga instructors, they can move on to higher degrees and open their own practices.